DeviaVir/zenbot/README.md

 - In a bull market, `--sell_rate=-0.01` and `--max_sell_duration=8` can give the price a chance to recover before selling.
 If there is a sudden dive in price, it's assumed it will recover and sell is delayed.
 Compensate for the risk by using `--sell_stop_pct=5`.
 - In a bull market with regular price dives and recoveries, `--oversold_rsi=25` will try to buy when the price dives.
 - In a market with predictable price surges and corrections, `--profit_stop_enable_pct=10` will try to sell when the last buy hits 10% profit and then drops to 9%.

+## TODO

+- more exchange support
+- web UI with graphs and logs

 ## Donate